 The COUNT formula in Google Sheets extracts the number of time a numeric value exists in a range.
-COUNT is one of the simplest and mostly used formula in Google Sheets.
-In this tutorial you will learn how to use the COUNT function in Google Sheets.
+COUNT is one of the simplest and most used formulas in Google Sheets.
+In this tutorial, you will learn how to use the COUNT function in Google Sheets.

 The COUNT function in Google Sheets follows the syntax

 value1: Required.
 The value or the reference to a range which you want to count inside.